Nininunz/electric-usage-downloader/README.md

 # electric-usage-downloader
-This project is a fork of **electric-usage-downloader**, modified to export data in **CSV format** instead of sending it directly to **InfluxDB**.
+This project is a fork of [electric-usage-downloader](https://github.com/tedpearson/electric-usage-downloader), modified to export data in **CSV format** instead of sending it directly to **InfluxDB**.
 It is designed for users who prefer working with CSV files to simplify their workflow and eliminate the need for an InfluxDB instance, depending on their use case.

+This fork was originally created to serve as the data collection backend for a successor to my [ha-smarthub](https://github.com/Nininunz/ha-smarthub) project, as it was constrained by **Home Assistant’s** limited ability to **backdate events**.
+My initial intent was to pair this tool with [home-assistant-import-energy-data](https://github.com/patrickvorgers/Home-Assistant-Import-Energy-Data), but after considerable experimentation, the solution proved too clunky.
+It would have also required periodically restarting Home Assistant as a precaution against potential data corruption.

+While **home-assistant-import-energy-data** is a great solution for backfilling missing history for existing entities, it is less suited for serving as the entity itself in a live setup.

 > This project reverse engineers the [NISC SmartHub](https://www.nisc.coop/blog/beyond-the-bill-the-power-of-smarthub/) api, which is used by hundreds of utility co-ops throughout the United States.
 This allows